 Browse My Elliptical Reviews & Recommendations

 The answer is no. I first noticed the lack of impartial, objective reviews in the treadmill industry and created a website of treadmill reviews called Treadmill Review Guru.
-After receiving a lot of positive feedback and questions about elliptical trainers, I decided to venture out into the world of elliptical machines and create these elliptical reviews.
+After receiving a lot of positive feedback and questions about elliptical trainers, I decided to venture out into the world of ellipticals and create these elliptical reviews.
 I give you the specs and info you are looking for on each machine along with a rating, excerpts from other elliptical review experts, user reviews and my own thoughts.
 That way you know it isn’t just me talking.
 I’m trying to give you truly unbiased information so you can just find the elliptical that is right for you.

-With some manufacturers I’m also able to offer an exclusive discount.
+With some manufacturers I’m also able to offer exclusive discounts.
 As a trusted source of elliptical reviews, some brands give me coupons that you can use to save on your purchase.
 You can use them or not, it doesn’t matter to me either way.
 The point is I want you to find the elliptical you are looking for that will work best for you, not push you into a purchase that makes me money.
 You can always contact me if you have any questions.

 Popular Elliptical Reviews